jugsliao/users-app/README.md

 # users-app
-app to register users and log user in. different regsiter page for a tutor and tutee.
+app to register users and log user in. different regsiter page for tutor and tutee.